Bankruptcy Attorney in Waco

 - Chapter 12 bankruptcy.
 This type of bankruptcy is designed to assist commercial farmers and fishermen to reorganize their debts.

 - Chapter 13 bankruptcies.
 If you file a Chapter 13 bankruptcy, you are actually in an active bankruptcy case for three to five years.
 Your wages are garnished for your monthly payment and your income tax refunds are required to be paid to your creditors.
-Erin B. Shank therefore uses Chapter 13 extremely rarely and only as a last resort.
-If someone has told you that Chapter 13 is your only option to address your debt concerns, please call us for a free, virtual initial appointment to discuss other options that are available to you under both bankruptcy and non-bankruptcy law.
+Erin B. Shank, therefore, uses Chapter 13 extremely rarely and only as a last resort.
+If someone has told you that Chapter 13 is your only option to address your debt concerns, please call for a free, virtual initial appointment to discuss other options that are available to you under both bankruptcy and non-bankruptcy law.

 Deciding When Bankruptcy Is Your Best Option

 It can be difficult to decide whether to move forward with a bankruptcy filing in Texas.
-Waco and Killeen bankruptcy attorney Erin B. Shank can help you analyze your situation and give you solid advice regarding all your financial questions.
-She will offer bankruptcy and non-bankruptcy options with you so that you are able to make a fully informed decision regarding the how to address your financial concerns.
+Waco bankruptcy attorney Erin B. Shank can help you analyze your situation and give you solid advice regarding all your financial questions.
+She will offer bankruptcy and non-bankruptcy options with you so that you are able to make a fully informed decision regarding how to address your financial concerns.

 Even if you are considering filing bankruptcy without your spouse, Erin meets with you and your spouse in order to advise your non-filing spouse of the ramifications your filing may have on him or her.

-Erin and her staff review your credit reports with the three credit reporting agencies, Experian, Transunion and Equifax, and make sure that any creditors who have posted any derogatory remarks on your credit reports are included in your bankruptcy case filing.
+Erin and her paralegals will review your credit reports with the three credit reporting agencies, Experian, Transunion, and Equifax, and make sure that any creditors who have posted any derogatory remarks on your credit reports are included in your bankruptcy case filing.
 When you receive your bankruptcy discharge, Erin sends that Discharge Order to the three credit reporting agencies, asks them to correct your credit report to show that all of these debts have been discharged and you are then sent corrected credit reports so that you can begin your financial fresh start.
 Erin provides this service to all of her clients, for no extra charge.

 If you are considering bankruptcy, discuss your options with bankruptcy attorney Erin B. Shank.